 The black rice (the colour comes from squid ink) was delicious, really well seasoned, fishy and with perfectly cooked octopus and large prawns on top.
 The lapas were a little disappointing.
 The buttery, oily mojo was superb, but the limpets themselves were a little chewy – perhaps they had been cooked a shade too long.

-The service was excellent and very friendly – we were looked after very well and never had to look around for someone when we needed something.
+The service at the cofradia was excellent and very friendly – we were looked after very well and never had to look around for someone when we needed something.